mpourmpoulis/PythonVoiceCodingPlugin/README.md

 # IMPORTANT NOTE:
 Package Control installation is currently not working! please take a look at https://github.com/mpourmpoulis/PythonVoiceCodingPlugin/issues/7 and use installation via git.
 This will be solved ASAP.

+Update: you cannot also install via package control, see installation instructions [below](#Installation)

 ## Motivation

 The project was inspired by [Gustav Wengel's article](https://medium.com/bambuu/state-of-voice-coding-2017-3d2ff41c5015) on the state of voice coding  and my personal experiences